 Fish are stored in cages/bongos off the harbour and have a 99% survival rate.
-Every week to ten days, a lorry collects the fish transports them to a salmon farming company in Scotland.
+Every week to ten days when there are at least 6,000 fish in the store cages, a lorry collects the fish transports them to a salmon farming company in Scotland.
+They are all getting £1.30 a fish and up to £2.50 for ballan wrasse.
 The salmon farm company is looking at sourcing around 100,000 fish a year from the south west, i.e. Dorset, Devon and Cornwall (Cornwall IFCA 2016, pers. comms.).
 An advert was posted on the 'Find a Fishing Boat' in September 2016 asking for fishermen to catch wild wrasse to supply the salmon farm company (see Annex 2).
-There is potential for the fishery for wrasse to begin out of Brixham, with some fishermen interested.
+It is believed that a fishery for wrasse will begin out of Brixham in 2017, with three/ four fishermen known to be interested in starting.